In this article

 Generally, businesses require receipts to substantiate travel expenses.
 However, there are exceptions:

-• Small Expenses: Receipts aren’t required for expenses under $75 or for transportation expenses where receipts are not readily available.
+• Small expenses: Receipts aren’t required for expenses under $75 or for transportation expenses where receipts are not readily available.

-• Per Diem Allowance: If employees are reimbursed via a per diem (standard daily rate for meals and lodging), they do not need submit receipts for those expenses.
+• Per Diem allowance: If employees are reimbursed via a per diem (standard daily rate for meals and lodging), they do not need submit receipts for those expenses.

 Employees should keep detailed records of expenses, including the date, amount, and purpose of each expenditure, even if receipts are not needed.